About Pathways to Progress

 The Context

 It is clear that the social care sector is facing key challenges, and more support and recognition of the sector is needed to ensure its sustainability.
-Within this context, Pathways to Progress is looking to work with social care workers and employers to identify pathways to fair work.
+Within this context, Pathways to Progress is working with social care workers and employers to identify pathways to fair work.

 Recruitment and retention are major challenges as demand for care continues to rise with an aging population.
 Understaffing and insecurity can also lead to workers needing to take on additional hours, leading to overwork.
 Many workers also report feeling undervalued and see limited opportunities for career development or progression.